ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 To use it:

-1:  Create or find or solicit a SQL statement to run.
+1:  Create or find or solicit an SQL statement to run.

-2:  Make a copy of your database file and yest the utility on this copy.
+2:  Make a copy of your database file and run the utility on this copy.

 3. Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter referred to as the "ini file".)
 The utility needs to know where the RM database